Drying: the heart of the process

 Drying is not something that can be forced.
 Different wood species require different drying times.
 The dimensions and moisture content of the wood before drying play important roles.
 Drying wood is a science in itself.
 Kährs uses two drying techniques, with experts in the R&D department working constantly to refine and improve our drying techniques.

 “Drying is the most critical of our processes.
 If we don’t do that job properly, it will have consequences further down the production chain.
 With engineered flooring, we have to maintain the right moisture balance between the core lamellae and the surface.
 If we fail to achieve that balance, the boards will end up concave or convex,” explains Torbjörn Lagesson, Production Manager at Kährs.

 We’ve done a lot of air drying over the past years, ensuring good quality.
 We cannot change the laws of nature!Torbjörn Lagesson, Production Manager at Kährs sawmill

 After sawing, the moisture content can be as high as 90%.However the surface layer of each of the boards has to have a moisture content of 6% when they are fitted together.

-“We measure the moisture content before, during and after drying so as to ensure the wood’s quality before sending it on,” says Torbjörn, explaining that air-drying is often preferable as it results in less cracking and discolouration.
+“We test the wood before, during, and after drying so as to ensure its quality before sending it on,” says Torbjörn, explaining that air-drying is often preferable as it results in less cracking and discoloration.

-In Sweden, air drying is only possible from late March until Midsummer.
-The climate during the rest of the year makes it impossible to air dry.
-“Air dry” means a moisture content of less than 20% in the wood.
+In Sweden, air drying is possible only from late March until Midsummer.
+The climate is often too humid or too cold at any other time of the year.
+“Air-dry” means a moisture content of less than 20% in the wood.